TorstenJahnke/pixelserv-keweon/README.md

 4. adding more MIME-Codes and types
 5. CertGeneration within RAM
 6. Logging all SNI requests
-7. Security check within the code (a nightmare)
+7. Security check within the code (memory leaks, zero pointer and other stupid things)
+8. addjust the configure.am
+9. addjust the entire compile process

 ## DON'T DO THIS
 1. Working with clean SNI requests (very stupid idea)